 PK - 8 Journey at TCS

 Now accepting applications for the 2023-24 school year!

 The fact is, children learn better and retain more when they're actively engaged in their education.
 Through play, we're able to tap into our students' natural curiosity and stoke their desire to learn.
 So, it's not unusual at TCS for challenging academics to look like play.
 Students gain confidence and build resilience to keep going in the face of mistakes.
 And, perhaps most important, they become enthusiastic learners who are always hungry for more.Explore Academics

 Project-based learning at The Children’s School is an experience that transcends books, classrooms and our campus.
 We design projects around real-world problems facing our community to help students learn in a more meaningful way.Learn More

 The most important thing I learned at TCS is how much a community can affect your experience.
 I doubt that I would have loved TCS as much as I do if the community hadn't been as welcoming and kind as it is.

 A deep relationship between students and their teachers is the key to intellectual and emotional growth and learning.
-TCS’s expert teachers challenge students to become their best selves.Meet our Staff and Faculty
+TCS’s expert teachers challenge students every day to become their best selves.Meet our Staff and Faculty